namlehai90/Evolving-Neuronal-Flocks/README.md

 ## Introduction
 This repository hosts the Python code for a simulation of evolving artificial life forms, called 'boids', which display complex collective behaviors.
 These behaviors arise from interactions between boids and predators, driven by neural networks and evolutionary mechanisms.

+## Author
+**Nam H. Le, PhD.**
+Former Senior Research Fellow at the University of Southampton, currently a Postdoctoral Research Associate at the University of Vermont.
+This code is part of the project "Connectionist approaches to evolutionary transitions in individuality," conducted at the University of Southampton.
+The project is led by Principal Investigators Prof. Richard A. Watson (University of Southampton) and Prof. Mike Levin (Tufts University).

 ## Features
 - **Boid Behaviors**: Boids follow simple rules of separation, alignment, and cohesion, which are influenced by neural networks.
 - **Predator Dynamics**: Predators influence boid behaviors, prompting the emergence of defensive strategies.